 In the last sixty years, the behaviors of attachment have been studied extensively by psychology and child development researchers, and more recently, by researchers studying the brain.
 This body of knowledge offers strong support for areas that are key to the optimal development of children.
-The Attachment Parenting International website summarizes these findings into eight principles:
+The Attachment Parenting International website summarizes these findings and has developed eight principles.